lsst-dm/dm_dev_guide/build-ci/third_party.rst

 Before finalizing the distribution, it is useful to be able to test that the distribution as set up does, in fact, build.
-This can be accomplished using the :command:`lsstsw` build tool: see its `detailed documentation`_ for the full story.
+This can be accomplished using the :command:`lsstsw` build tool: see its :doc:`detailed documentation
+<lsstsw>` for the full story.
 Broadly, the steps are:

 - Clone and set up the lsstsw package in its own directory using the instructions on the lsstsw documentation page pointed to above.